soysaucem/megabloq-product-page/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

+## Initial setup

+Run `npm install` to install required packages for the project.

+## API server

+Install `php7.0+`.

+Run `php -S 127.0.0.1:8080 -t ./src/app/backend` in the root project folder to serve the backend server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.